• Skip to main content

 Next, cream the butter and sugar.
 Add the egg and beat again.

 Stir in the sifted flour.
-The mixture will be quite thick (lucky Nana Ling included this note in her original recipe as it is much thicker than you’d expect).
+The mixture will be quite thick (lucky Nana Ling included this note in her original recipe – it's much thicker than I'd expected).

 Okay, spoon the mixture over the apple layer and then spread out more evenly if possible with a spatula or the back of a spoon.